isoguv24/togethr/README.md

 ## ⚠️ Important Disclaimer

-**Togethr is designed to supplement, not replace, professional mental health care.**
+**unmute is designed to supplement, not replace, professional mental health care.**

 - This platform provides peer support and self-help tools
 - Always consult qualified mental health professionals for serious concerns